rusticlion/Manastorm/manastorm_codebase_dump.md

     -- This now happens BEFORE spell execution per ticket PROG-20 local blockInfo = ShieldSystem.checkShieldBlock(spellToUse, attackType, target, self)

-    -- If blockable, handle block effects and exit early if blockInfo.blockable then
+    -- Handle shield block effects
+    if blockInfo.blockable then
-        print(string.format("[SHIELD] %s's %s was blocked by %s's %s shield!", self.name, spellToUse.name, target.name, blockInfo.blockType or "unknown"))
+        print(string.format("[SHIELD BLOCK] %s's %s was blocked by %s's %s shield!", self.name, spellToUse.name, target.name, blockInfo.blockType or "unknown"))

-        local effect = {
-            blocked = true,
-            blockType = blockInfo.blockType
-        }

-        -- Create shield block VFX using ShieldSystem -- Pass the full spell info so we can create accurate blocked projectile visuals ShieldSystem.createBlockVFX(self, target, blockInfo, spellToUse)
+        -- Set a standard blockPoint for visual effect (75% of the way from caster to target) blockInfo.blockPoint = 0.75

-        -- Use the ShieldSystem to handle token consumption ShieldSystem.handleShieldBlock(target, blockInfo.blockingSlot, spellToUse)
+        -- Use the ShieldSystem to handle token consumption for the shield ShieldSystem.handleShieldBlock(target, blockInfo.blockingSlot, spellToUse)

+        -- Create a partial results table with initialResults local blockedResults = { blockInfo = blockInfo }

+        -- Execute the spell, but convert the DAMAGE events to BLOCKED_DAMAGE -- This will show visuals but prevent actual damage application effect = spellToUse.executeAll(self, target, blockedResults, spellSlot)

+        -- Set blocked flag in the effect results effect.blocked = true
+        effect.blockType = blockInfo.blockType
+        effect.blockingSlot = blockInfo.blockingSlot

         -- Return tokens from our spell slot if #slot.tokens > 0 then